npr-nlp/npr-nlp-project/notes.md

 ## Elevator Pitch: we aim to do a study 20 years of NPR news transcripts to get an idea of the overall sentiment of NPR news over the years.
-Along the way, we intend to pair major news events to the sentiment of news stories, and do a "sentiment forecast" model for unseen Data.
+Along the way, we intend to pair major news events to the sentiment of news stories, and do a "sentiment forecast" model for unseen Data; we also expect some other interesting exploration, including predictions on whether the speaker is an interviewer or interviewee, and potentially, what news category a story belongs to.
+Future iterations may include other exploration and modeling, including adding outside news sources and predicting fake vs. legitimate news.